-The directors put the Company into arrangements which are viable and fair for the benefit of both the organisation and its business partners (airport visitors, customers, and suppliers, etc.).
-The success of the airport is linked to the engagement of business partners across the airport and the directors maximise this and strive to maintain good working relationships through loyalty, regular communications, and involvement.
-This message is also relayed to the Company's employees who are involved with the partners as part of ongoing business operations.
-The Company's partners include large international businesses and several local organisations, which will help to benefit the community in which the airport operates.
+The directors put the Group into arrangements which are viable and fair for the benefit of both the organisation and its business partners (airport visitors, customers and suppliers).
+The success of the airport is finked to the engagement of business partners across the airport and the directors recognise this and strive to maintain good working relationships through loyalty, regular communications and engagement.
+This message is also relayed to the Group's employees who are involved with the partners as part of ongoing business operations.
+The Group's partners include large international businesses and several local organisations, which will help to benefit the community in which the airport operates.
 In the absence of dispute, supplier payments are settled promptly in line with their terms of payment.
 It expects the same in return from its customers.
 Due diligence is performed on all business partners.